edwin-zheng/edwin-zheng.github.io/projects/project-4.md

 <h3>Overview</h3>

-ManoaList is a web application designed to enable University of Hawaii students to sell their unwanted belongings easier.
+Manoalist is a web application designed to enable University of Hawaii students to sell their unwanted belongings easier.
 Allowing only University of Hawaii students to sign up and sign in, students and faculty can post their items to go on sale and be contacted by other users interested in their item.
 Administrators monitor the items being posted, create and delete categories that can be used to define items, and ban users who violate rules.
 Users can customize themselves through their profile page and leave ratings on items to let other users know how good or bad the seller was.

 <h3>Contributions</h3>